 You can easily go without tomato cages in your garden.
 In fact, tomato cages aren’t necessary at all and here is what I use as my tomato cage alternative in my garden.

 You do not need tomato cages.
 This is not a popular opinion, but it is true.
-Tomato cages are one of the most challenging things in the garden and I set out a few years ago to learn new ways to support and encourage my tomatoes’ growth through the seasons without the use of a tomato cage.
-Not only will you spend between $5-10 or more if you head this route on tomato cages, but you will be left with a way to store them!
-I promise there are other alternatives to how you approach the tomato cage or in my case ditch them altogether.
+Tomato cages are one of the most challenging things in the garden, and I set out a few years ago to learn new ways to support and encourage my tomatoes’ growth through the seasons without the use of a tomato cage.

-After my own frustration that with every single storm in late August my tomatoes were flopping over all over the tomato companion plants no matter what I did and adding more and more supports, I decided if I was going to grow tomatoes I needed to figure out a different method.
+After my own frustration that with every single storm in late August, my tomatoes were flopping over all over the tomato companion plants no matter what I did and adding more and more supports, I decided if I was going to grow tomatoes, I needed to figure out a different method.

 Why You Need to Support Tomatoes:

-Tomatoes need to grow upward.
-Though they can grow on the ground and actually will create root systems to do this, they are less likely to accrue disease and have issues if you grow them vertically.
-It also frees up plenty of space in your garden.
-The other reason is that many of the most harmful pests to tomatoes will come straight out of the garden (hello Hornworm), so by growing them vertically and pruning tomatoes regularly, and then placing tomato companion plants with them, you will be in for a literal treat of a great tomato harvest.
-Supporting them isn’t just an option it is a necessity in fact.
+The other reason is that many of the most harmful pests to tomatoes will come straight out of the garden (hello, Hornworm), so by growing them vertically and pruning tomatoes regularly, and then placing tomato companion plants with them, you will be in for a literal treat of a great tomato harvest.
+Supporting them isn’t just an option.
+It is a necessity, in fact.

 Why Tomato Cages Aren’t Necessary:

-Tomato cages are really challenging to work with.
-There I said it!
-They will be flopping over and in need of support by the time your plant is ready for harvesting.
-I have tried many cages and wasted a ton of money only to be disappointed when a big wind comes along.
-Sure there are great DIY options out there like this tomato cage alternative, which may work as well but ultimately I find that none of them have worked as well as the method I note below.
+Sure, there are great DIY options out there, like this tomato cage alternative, which may work as well, but ultimately I find that none of them have worked as well as the method I note below.
 Not to mention there is the challenge of storing tomato cages.
-You can skip all of that and if you are wanting to be resourceful even compost some of the materials when you are done.
+You can skip all of that, and if you are wanting to be resourceful, even compost some of the materials when you are done.

 My Easy Method For Supporting Tomatoes:

 I use a very simple and low-material method to support and grow my tomatoes vertically.
-With this method along with regular pruning my tomatoes aren’t just supported, but incredibly productive and easy to harvest.
+With this method, along with regular pruning, my tomatoes aren’t just supported but incredibly productive and easy to harvest.
 They require minimal maintenance through the growing season besides just some occasional pruning to encourage light and airflow as the plant expands.
 This method works for both determinate and indeterminate tomatoes.
 Here is what I do:

 - Plan Ahead: This is the main thing.
 For this method, you will want to place your tomatoes in a row of some kind.
 Below you will find an example raised bed design for this method with companion plantings.
 Placing the plants in a row creates the option for this system to work best.

-- Once plants are 18 inches – 24 inches: Stake the tomatoes using a wood or plastic pole that will hold the tomato.
-Then use a tomato clip or use hemp or cotton twine to loosely attach the plant to the stake.
+- Once plants are 18 inches – 24 inches: Stake the tomatoes using a wood or plastic pole that will hold the tomato, then use a tomato clip or use hemp or cotton twine to loosely attach the plant to the stake.
 Allow to grow and continue doing this.

 - Begin Your Weave: This method is called a Florida Weave.
 You can see how it works in the diagram below.
-You will do one weave every 8-10 inches the plant grows throughout the entire growing season.
+You will do one weave every 8-10 inches.
+The plant grows throughout the entire growing season.
 Make them taunt in order to support branches and heavy fruit.

-- Continue as plants grow: As the plants grow you will continue to weave and tieing the plant to its stake.
+- Continue as plants grow: As the plants grow, you will continue to weave and tieing the plant to its stake.

 The Materials You Need to Support Tomatoes Without Tomato Cages: